scroll-interview/fullstack-interview/README.md

 - Store the transfer details (recipient address, amount, timestamp) in a mock backend using Next.js API routes.
 - Display the transaction history on the front-end in a list format.

+---

+## 3. Deployment Instructions

+- You are required to deploy your project to a hosting service like **Vercel** or **Netlify**.

+---

+## 4. Testing on Sepolia Test Network

+The DApp should be tested on the **Sepolia** test network.
+Make sure that your application interacts with the Sepolia network during wallet connection, balance retrieval, and transfers.

+---

-## 2. Submission Guidelines
+## 5. Submission Guidelines

 1. **Git Workflow**:
    - Create a `develop` branch and make 2-3 meaningful commits.
 Use `rebase` to keep the commit history clean.
    - Once the feature is complete, submit a Pull Request from `develop` to `main`.

 2. **Deliverables**:
-   - The final submission should include the entire codebase along with a detailed README that includes:
+   - The final submission should include:
-     - Installation instructions.
-     - How to run the project locally.
-     - How to interact with the application.
-     - Any other relevant information.
+     - The **Vercel** or **Netlify** deployment link.
+     - The GitHub repository URL.
+     - Any important design decisions or features added in the README.

 ---

-## 3. Bonus (Optional)
+## 6. Bonus (Optional)

 - Add additional UI/UX enhancements such as loading spinners during wallet connection or transaction submission.
 - Implement a mobile-responsive design.